mini-pw/2020L-WB-Blog/content/post/2020-06-01-are-black-boxes-inevitable.md

 ### Black vs white

 Machine learning seems to be all about creating a model with *best* performance - balancing well its variance and accuracy.
 Unfortunately, the pursuit of that balance makes us forget about the  the fact, that - in the end - model will serve human beings.
 If that's the case, a third factor should be considered - interpretability.
-When a model is unexplainable, it may be treated as untrustworthy and become **useless**.
+When a model is unexplainable (AKA black-box model), it may be treated as untrustworthy and become **useless**.
 It is a problem, since many models known for its high performance (like XGBoost) happen to be parts of the black-box team.

 Various techniques have risen to counter the threat of unexplainability.
 Partial dependency plots, ceteris paribus profiles and other tools of widely-defined **XAI** (*eXplainable Artificial Intelligence*; more [here](https://pbiecek.github.io/ema/)) are a certain work-around.
 Although they offer some insight into the process of decision-making by models, they are limited.
-On the field of interpretability, a fully explainable model (AKA white box model, like logistic regression or decision tree) beats the black box models aided by XAI tools.
+On the field of interpretability, a fully explainable model (AKA white-box model, like logistic regression or decision tree) beats the black-box models aided by XAI tools.

 ### A false(?) trade-off